SkidanovAlex/snowball/README.md

     python run.py rl

 # Credits
-This code is copied from a private branch, and is initially built by [https://github.com/mfornet](Marcelo Fornet).
+This code is copied from a private branch, and is initially built by [Marcelo Fornet](https://github.com/mfornet).